Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects

 \subsubsection{An Adaptive-Grid Algorithm}

 With the angle reparameterization, we seek to numerically compute a conservative rectangular enclosure of $\arg\min\hat{Q}\left(\t\right)$, deploying a bisection-style\emph{ }grid-search algorithm that recursively shrinks and refines an \emph{adaptive grid} to any pre-chosen precision (as defined by $\rho_{\T}$).
-Unlike gradient-based local optimization algorithms, our adaptive grid algorithm handles well the built-in discreteness in our sample criterion function, which has zero derivative almost everywhere, while maintains global initial coverage over the whole parameter space.
-While a brute-force global search algorithm is the safest choice if the dimension of product characteristics $D$ is relatively small, our adaptive-grid algorithm performs significantly faster.
-The essential structure of our algorithm is laid out as follows, with a corresponding illustration in Figure \ref{fig:Algo}.
+Unlike gradient-based local optimization algorithms, our adaptive grid algorithm handles the built-in discreteness in our sample criterion function, whose derivative is zero almost everywhere, while still maintaining global coverage over the entire parameter space.
+While a brute-force global search algorithm is the safest choice when the dimension of the product characteristics $D$ is relatively small, our adaptive-grid algorithm runs significantly faster.
+The essential structure of our algorithm is laid out as follows.